Project Type

-Proteus is a next-generation dual-mode submersible vehicle developed by Battelle and Huntington Ingalls Industries' subsidiary Undersea Solutions Group (USG), to meet the operational requirements of the US Navy.
+Proteus is a next-generation dual-mode submersible vehicle developed by Battelle and Huntington Ingalls Industries’ subsidiary Undersea Solutions Group (USG) to meet the operational requirements of the US Navy.

-Featuring large cargo capacity, the underwater vehicle is intended to transport cargo or divers to multiple locations at long ranges.
+Featuring a large cargo capacity, the underwater vehicle is intended to transport cargo or divers to multiple locations at long ranges.

 Other mission capabilities of the vehicle include inspection of undersea infrastructure, integration and testing of payload systems, installation of equipment on the ocean floor, autonomy development, and long-range and duration trials.